 How to Make Iron?

 The iron ore was roasted in calcining kilns to remove impurities, and the air was blown into the blast furnace by powerful steam engines.
-Limestone was added to act as a flux, combining with the impurities in the iron ore.
+We added limestone as a flux, allowing it to combine with the impurities in the iron ore.

 The forge initially used helve hammers, chaferies, and fineries for refining iron.
 However, this method became unprofitable, leading to the installation of a steam engine, puddling furnaces, and two new hammers.
 In 1810, the engines provided power to work 3 shingling hammers and one drawing hammer.
-The forge had 10 puddling furnaces, 2 balling furnaces, and one chafery.
+The forge had 10 puddling furnaces, 2 ball furnaces, and one chafer.

-Iron was brought to the forge from refineries, reworked in puddling furnaces, reheated in balling furnaces, hammered, and drawn for rolling mills.
+Refineries brought iron to the forge, where it underwent rework in puddling furnaces, reheating in balling furnaces, hammering, and drawing for rolling mills.
 The forge used wheelbarrows, carriages, and 14 water boxes for cooling working tools.